-- Referrals of potential victims to the National Referral Mechanism (NRM), the UK's identification and support system for victims of modern slavery.
-In 2017, there were 5,143 potential victims referred to the NRM (a 35% increase from 2016), of whom 41% (2,121) were children. - Referrals of potential victims under the 'duty to notify' provision of the Modern Slavery Act 2015 which applies to England and Wales.
-Specified public bodies have a duty to notify the Government if they encounter an adult victim of modern slavery.
-In 2017, 1,694 potential adult victims were referred via duty to notify, bringing the total number of potential victims identified in 2017 to 6,837. - The number of modern slavery crimes recorded by the Police.
+- Referrals of potential victims to the National Referral Mechanism (NRM), the UK's identification and support system for victims of modern slavery. - In 2017, there were 5,143 potential victims referred to the NRM (a 35% increase from 2016), of whom 41% (2,121) were children. - Referrals of potential victims under the 'duty to notify' provision of the Modern Slavery Act 2015 which applies to England and Wales by submitting the MS1 document, (Notification of a.
+Potential Victim of Modern Slavery form) Specified public bodies have a duty to notify the Government if they encounter an adult victim of modern slavery. - In 2017, 1,694 potential adult victims were referred via duty to notify, bringing the total number of potential victims identified in 2017 to 6,837. - The number of modern slavery crimes recorded by the Police.
 In the year to March 2018, police in England and Wales recorded 3,337 modern slavery offences, a 49% increase on the previous year.
 The Police in Scotland recorded 60 offences and the Police Service of Northern Ireland (PSNI) recorded 31 offences.